tiprankstipranks

 The collection, storage, transmission, use and disclosure of user data and personal information could give rise to liabilities or additional costs as a result of laws, governmental regulations, and evolving views of personal privacy rights and information security standards.

 We transmit, process, and in some cases store in the normal course of our business, personal information.
 Many jurisdictions around the world have adopted laws and regulations regarding the collection, storage, transmission, use and disclosure of personal information.
 The legal standards for processing, storing and using this personal information continue to evolve, impose additional obligations and risk on our business, and have the potential to make some of our business processes more costly or less feasible.
-For example, numerous U.S. states have adopted consumer privacy laws that gives residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used by requiring companies to provide new disclosures to consumers and provide such consumers new ways to opt out of certain sales of personal information.
-In Europe, the European Commission enacted the General Data Protection Regulation, or GDPR, which since 2018 has imposed more stringent EU data protection requirements and provided for greater penalties for noncompliance.
+For example, numerous U.S. states have adopted consumer privacy laws that give residents expanded rights to access and delete their personal information, opt out of certain personal information sharing, and receive detailed information about how their personal information is used by requiring companies to provide new disclosures to consumers and provide such consumers new ways to opt out of certain sales of personal information.
+In the EU, the European Commission enacted the General Data Protection Regulation (GDPR), which since 2018 has imposed more stringent EU data protection requirements and provided for greater penalties for noncompliance.
 In addition, the interpretation of privacy and data protection laws and regulations regarding the collection, storage, transmission, use and disclosure of such information in some jurisdictions remains unclear.
 These laws may be interpreted, applied and enforced in conflicting ways from state to state and country to country and in a manner that is not consistent with our current business practices.
 Complying with these varying privacy and data security legal requirements could cause us to incur additional costs and change our business practices.
 Further, our services are accessible in many foreign jurisdictions, and some of these jurisdictions may claim that we are required to comply with their laws, even where we have no operating entity, employees or infrastructure located in that jurisdiction.
 We could face direct expenses related to a variety of enforcement actions, government investigations, or litigation, and an interruption to our business and adverse publicity because of such enforcement actions, government investigations, or litigation.
 Such enforcement actions, government investigations, or litigation could also cause us to incur significant expenses if we were required to modify our products, our services, our infrastructure, or our existing security and privacy procedures in order to comply with new or expanded privacy and security regulations.
 In addition, if end users allege that their personal information is not collected, stored, transmitted, used or disclosed by us or our business partners appropriately or in accordance with our policies or applicable laws, or that our failure to adequately secure their personal information compromised its security, we could have liability to them or to consumer protection agencies, including claims, investigations and litigation related to such allegations.
 Any failure on our part to protect end users' personal information could result in a loss of user confidence, harm our reputation, result in the loss of users, and cause us to incur significant expenses.

 Macro & Political

-Total Risks: 6/48 (13%)Above Sector Average
+Total Risks: 6/43 (14%)Above Sector Average

-Economy & Political Environment2 | 4.2%
+Economy & Political Environment3 | 7.0%

 Economy & Political Environment - Risk 1